AnoukSmet/Dog-Health-Tracker/README.md

 I want the user to be able to filter on the logs depending on the log date to make it easier find a certain log.
 In the future I would also like to add pagination to the logs so it doesn't look like an endless list of logs.
 See [Features to be implemented](#features-to-be-implemented)
 Currently I don't have the required skills or knowledge for this so I will only implement the search function.
+As the log_date is a required field for adding a log, the user will be able to search for all the logs.

 * **Implementation**
 As of the moment the user has added at least 1 log for the dog profile, a button will appear on top where the user can click to go to the search logs page.